AyrA/php-ytstream/README.md

 ### 3. Use ffmpeg to convert the stream to mp3

-The inut is the URL obtained in the first step and stdout is used as output.
+The input is the URL obtained in the first step and stdout is used as output.

 Note: ffmpeg runs as fast as it can convert but this is usually not an issue.
 The output stream will choke eventually when the client won't pull the data fast enough.
+There is an ffmpeg argument to make it transcode at live stream speed, but this will create problems if the next step cuts a lot of data.

-Note: This step is skipped if an MP3 exists already in the cache.
+Note: This step is skipped if an MP3 exists in the cache already.

 ### 4. Cut the MP3

 This step strips audio frames inside of blockable ranges obtained in step 2 above.

+The result is sent to the client.
+At the sime time, the uncut version is saved to the cache.

+## About MP3

 MP3 is notoriously primitive, which is not surprising considering how old it is.

+The format consists of frames, which themselves are made up of 4 byte header, followed by audio data that's a few milliseconds in length.

+In other words, it's `header+audio+header+audio+header+audio+...`.

+The format has a few properties that make it interesting for streaming purposes:

+- It's a well known format that's supported by about every device that can play compressed audio
+- Individual "header + audio" sections can be dropped without having to alter other sections
+- There is no global header or footer in the file
-Calculating the length of audio frames does not require decoding the audio data.
+- Calculating the length of audio frames does not require decoding the audio data

 The downside is that an MP3 file can contain non-mp3 data which decoders have to deal with.

+### MP3 Header

+*This only documents the part of the header we're interested in*

 The MP3 header consists of only 4 bytes.
 It starts with the first 12 bits set, so the first two bytes are `FF-F?`.
 An MP3 decoder will read until these bytes are encountered, discarding everything else.
-The remaining 4 bits determine the mpeg type (mpeg version 1, 2, 2.5),
+The remaining 4 bits determine the mpeg version (1, 2, 2.5),
-the layer type (layer 1, 2, 3), and if CRC is in use.
+the layer type (1, 2, 3), and if CRC is in use.

+Note: Mpeg 2.5 has only 11 bits set because the 12th is used as part of the mpeg version bitfield.

-php-ytstream only deals with mpeg 1 layer 3 files (this is the most common type).
+php-ytstream only deals with mpeg 1 layer 3 files which is the most common type.
-This means that the first 15 bits are always the same, only the CRC bit differs, meaning only the sequences `FF-FA` and `FF-FB` are valid headers.
+This means that the first 15 bits are always the same, only the last bit (CRC bit) differs, meaning only the sequences `FF-FA` and `FF-FB` are accepted header starts.

-A few bit combinations inside of the remaining two bytes are considered invalid.
+A few bit combinations inside of the remaining two bytes are considered invalid too.
 For example, one frequency slot and two bitrate slots are not used.
 If bits are set to these slots, php-ytstream will discard the header and look for the next.